Rebant/PRTSC_TO_FILE/README.md

 TODO
 ----
-0. Actually make it able to start hidden!!!!
 1. Tray menu does not dissapear - make it!
 2. More options on what to take a screen shot of:
       a.
 Current window